raspberrypilearning/astropi-iss-speed/en/step_6.md

 --- /task ---

 The list of matches contains many OpenCV `match` objects.
-You can iterate through the list, to find the coordinates of each match on each image.
+You can iterate through the list to find the coordinates of each match on each image.

 --- task ---